DSIA

 First-Order Domain

-An informational pattern that is the symmetrical grouping of multiple subject domains and their primary tiers.
+An informational pattern that represents the symmetrical grouping of multiple subject domains and their primary tiers.

 G